arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I'd accept, but I have a strict policy of not walking into obvious traps. 🛑❌
+  I'm sorry, I suffer from CRS (Can't Remember Saying yes). 🛑❌
 </p>

 <br />